WICG/webpackage/anti-tracking-threat-model.md

 Note that this still allows AdTech to encode a user ID in the *signed* path and inject Javascript to decode it into local variables and `pushState()` the URL back to what the publisher's Javascript expects.

+This also still allows AdTech to encode a user ID into the hostname.